USMC1941/CS213-Rutgers/Assignments/Song_Library/README.md

 **Effective/appropriate** means the UI should be clear, the user should know exactly what to expect when events are triggered, the user should know exactly what to do to achieve their objective. **If you need to explain to someone how to use the interface, then it's not a good enough interface.**

 **IMPORTANT**: Your UI should not use widgets that are an overkill for the task at hand because if a complex widget is used for a simple task, it will confuse the user.
 So, for instance, do NOT use a table view to show song details because the requirements do not ask you to dynamically rearrange the display on user request.
-If you do so, you will lose credit - see the Point Deductions section at the end of this document.
+If you do so, you will lose credit - see the [Point Deductions](#point-deductions) section at the end of this document.

 Finally, your UI is not required to be aesthetically pleasing (no points for this because it's highly subjective), but you are most welcome to dazzle us with your creativity (just for the heck of it!) as long as it does not get in the way of clean functionality.

 You may use any of the classes in the standard Java SDK, but **no external third-party libraries EXCEPT if you want to use JSON to store and retrieve song data.** If you elect to use JSON, you will need to use a JSON library (`jar`) - inform your grader so that they know to get the library when they test your app.

+Alternatively, you may use the CSV format to store song data, but you do not need an external library to process CSV - see the [FAQs](#faq) (last question).

 ## Submission Instructions

-Make sure your project is NOT modular: if you are using Eclipse, when you create the project choose Don't create when the create module-info.java dialog pops up.
+> Make sure your project is NOT modular: if you are using Eclipse, when you create the project choose **Don't create** when the create module-info.java dialog pops up.

 You may implement the application in as many files as you want, but you MUST call your main class `SongLib` (this is the class with the `main` method.)